ninja-build/ninja/HACKING.md

 On Windows, you'll need to install Python to run `configure.py`, and run everything under a Visual Studio Tools Command Prompt (or after running `vcvarsall` in a normal command prompt).

+For other combinations such as gcc/clang you will need the compiler (gcc/cl) in your PATH and you will have to set the appropriate platform configuration script.

 See below if you want to use mingw or some other compiler instead of Visual Studio.

+##### Using Visual Studio
-Assuming that you have python installed, then the steps for building under Windows using Visual Studio are:
+Assuming that you now have python installed, then the steps for building under Windows using Visual Studio are:

-In a bash window, clone and checkout the latest release (or whatever branch you want):
+Clone and checkout the latest release (or whatever branch you want).
+You can do this in either a command prompt or by opening a git bash prompt:

 ```
     $ git clone git://github.com/ninja-build/ninja.git && cd ninja